-Prior to starting in my current role in July 2021, I held leadership positions in the School of Design and Food Design Institute, with programmes ranging from unit-standards based certificates to Master degrees.
+Previously, I held leadership positions in the School of Design and Food Design Institute, with programmes ranging from unit-standards based certificates to Master degrees.
 This role involved people management, budgeting and resourcing, recruitment and selection and curriculum development.
 I have sat on various iterations of Programme Approvals Committee since 2008 and represented Otago Polytechnic on a number of NZQA accreditation panels.
-I currently chair Academic Committee and am on several Te Pūkenga Academic Regulatory Framework working groups.
+I currently chair Academic Committee and am on several Te Pūkenga working groups.

 2019 Good Design Award, U.S.A

 2013 Finalist NZ innovators awards, Science and Medicine

 2013 Finalist NZ innovators awards, Design and Technology